rock-solid/wordpress-progressive-web-apps/readme.txt

 == Screenshots ==

-1. The Mosaic mobile app theme
+1. The Mosaic progressive web app
 2. "App Themes" page from the admin panel.
 3. "App Themes" page from the admin panel with other Premium app themes
 4. "Look & Feel" page from the admin panel.
 Customize theme by choosing colors and fonts.